Updated Oct. 15, 2024 –

 Free trade

-Presidents Obama and Bush were also advocates of free-trade policies.
+Presidents Obama, Bush and Biden have been advocates of free-trade policies.
 But free trade has killed American jobs.

 China, in particular, maintains higher tariffs on U.S. products than what the U.S. imposes on Chinese imports, and manipulates the yuan.
 That keeps Chinese products artificially cheap and U.S. products expensive in China.